Theme Factory Docs

 tf split

 Break a large task into ordered sub-tasks.
-Defaults to Figma-based splitting when Figma URLs are present.
+Defaults to Figma-based splitting.

 tf split <file> [--figma|--text] [--new-theme]